minhtan27/myrecipes-gatsby/README.md

 Thank you for your visiting.

-#### My name is Tan and I'm realy into Web Programing.
+#### My name is Tan Minh and I'm realy into Web Programing.
 This is one of the projects that I made using Gatsbyjs, just to learn about React and improving my front end skill.
 You can contact me through my email trinhminhtan.27@gmail.com for further cooperation.
 #### Ho Chi Minh City, Vietnam.